lammps/lammps/doc/src/Howto_type_labels.rst

 templates, as well as automatically inferring the types of newly created bond, angle, etc. interactions.

-LAMMPS label types will be used in a planned extension of OpenKIM to support bonded force fields (FFs) (such as CHARMM, AMBER, IFF, etc.).
+LAMMPS type labels will be used in a planned extension of OpenKIM to support bonded force fields (FFs) (such as CHARMM, AMBER, IFF, etc.).
 Users will be able to use a bonded FF, packaged as an OpenKIM Simulator Model (SM), using the `kim init` command.
-The SM will include all required interaction parameters (pair, bond, angle, dihedral, improper) defined in terms of the standard atom type labels for that FF.
-Molecular configurations can then be defined within a LAMMPS script or read in from a data file by defining the mapping from standard LAMMPS integer atom type integers to the new label types.
+The SM will include all required interaction parameters (pair, bond, angle, dihedral, improper) defined in terms of the standard atom types for that FF.
+Molecular configurations can then be specified within a LAMMPS script or read in from a data file by using type labels that match the atom types for that FF.